Avista Animal Helpers Therapy Dog Program of Louisville, Colorado

 Exclusions: Animals that have been fed any raw or dehydrated (but otherwise raw) foods, chews, or treats of animal origin (such as pig ears) within the past 90 days will not be able to participate in the program until their pet has been off of the raw or dehydrated food for at least 90 days and continues to stay off of the raw or dehydrated food while participating in the program.

 Animal Helpers are hospital volunteers.
-Handlers must attend the hospital’s volunteer orientation program and complete a health check and background check.
+Handlers must complete volunteer application, attend the hospital’s volunteer orientation program and complete a health check and background check.

-Therapy Dog Registration: In order to participate in our program, you and your dog must be registered with one of the three national organizations that are recognized by Good Samaritan Medical Center.
+Therapy Dog Registration: In order to participate in our program, you and your dog must be registered with one of the three national organizations below which are recognized by Avista Hospital for liability insurance purposes.

 - Pet Partners: www.petpartners.org